Write your message

 URL: http://psychologicalscience.ir/article-1-2751-en.html

-Objective: The present study was conducted with the aim of providing a structural model of academic success based on academic emotions and cognitive flexibility of junior high school students.
+Aims: The present study aimed to propose a structural model of academic success based on academic emotions and cognitive flexibility among lower secondary school students.

 Type of Study: Research | Subject: Special